SPINNING FISHING COMBOS

 previous models.
 They feature Ugly Tech™ construction, Ugly Tuff™ guides and the Ugly

-pressure of a fighting fish without breaking.
-Topping all that off with a seven year warranty, making this
+of a fighting fish without breaking.
+Topping all that off with a seven year warranty, making this combo one of

 Johnny Morris Platinum Spinning Combo